Buffalo Bayou East

 Sign Up For Updates

-Traveling east along Buffalo Bayou’s hike and bike trails, visitors enter one of Houston’s most historic and culturally rich areas.
-In 1914, the Houston Ship Channel opened to deep-water navigation.
-The channel, in combination with the railroads, transformed the area into the industrial heart of Houston.
-Today, Buffalo Bayou Partnership is working to bring new parks and trails, vibrant cultural destinations, affordable housing, and infrastructure improvements to the Greater East End and Fifth Ward neighborhoods in Buffalo Bayou East.
+Houston’s history has been shaped by Buffalo Bayou.
+Traveling east along the bayou’s hike and bike trails, visitors enter one of Houston’s most historic and culturally rich areas.
+In 1914 the Houston Ship Channel opened to deep-water navigation and the channel, in combination with the railroads, transformed the area into the industrial heart of Houston.
+Today, Buffalo Bayou Partnership is working to bring new parks and trails, vibrant cultural destinations, affordable housing, and infrastructure improvements to the Greater East End and Fifth Ward neighborhoods.
+We call this area, stretching from US 59 to the Port of Houston Turning Basin, Buffalo Bayou East.

 James Bute Park +